-Our objective with the second stage is to learn the auxiliary features which help in compressing the first stage representations more.
-Thus the gradients from Eq.\ref{eq:first_stage_entropy} are propagated to the second stage along with additional gradients from a reconstruction loss $mse(\bold{\Tilde{y}}, D_{2}(\bold{\Tilde{z}}))$.
+The objective of the second stage is to learn the auxiliary features which help in compressing the first stage representations.
+Thus the gradients from Equation \ref{eq:first_stage_entropy} are propagated to the second stage along with additional gradients from a reconstruction loss $mse(\bold{\Tilde{y}}, D_{2}(\bold{\Tilde{z}}))$.

-\textbf{Joint Optimization}: The overall rate optimization $Rate(\bold{x})$ incorporates the masks from both stages, that is $\bold{m_{1}}$ and $\bold{m_{2}}$ as the weight to the cross-entropy computation for a given index in the bottleneck.
+\paragraph{Joint Optimization.} The overall rate of optimization $Rate(\bold{x})$ incorporates the masks from both stages, that is $\bold{m_{1}}$ and $\bold{m_{2}}$ as the weights to the cross-entropy computation for a given index in the bottleneck.
 The overall entropy is thus given by: